Grauenwolf/CleanArchitecture/README.md

 In the end, all of these complaints were meaningless.
 What we should have done first is check the UI to see if anything actually used `Colour` in the first place.
 It doesn't.
 So `Colour`, `ValueObject`, and their ancellary code can all be deleted.

+## Round 19 - Audit Columns

+This is an easy one, just a simple bug in the audit columns.

+        foreach (var entry in ChangeTracker.Entries<AuditableEntity>())
+        {
+            switch (entry.State)
+            {
+                case EntityState.Added:
+                    entry.Entity.CreatedBy = _currentUserService.UserId;
+                    entry.Entity.Created = _dateTime.Now;
+                    break;

+                case EntityState.Modified:
+                    entry.Entity.LastModifiedBy = _currentUserService.UserId;
+                    entry.Entity.LastModified = _dateTime.Now;
+                    break;
+            }
+        }

+As you can see, they are forgetting to set the `LastModifiedBy` and `LastModified` columns when creating a new record.
+You can work around this in SQL by using `ISNULL(LastModifiedBy, CreatedBy)`, but you won't need to if you fix the code above.

+Strangely, the test for this was expecting the bug, suggesting that it was a design mistake rather than a coding mistake.

+Another thing to note about this test is `_dateTime`, which is an `IDateTime` object.
+This is weird because all of the tests use `System.DateTime` instead of providing a mock `IDateTime`.
+It is perfectly acceptable to use `System.DateTime` in most testing scenarios.
+It is also perfectly acceptable to use `IDateTime` in testing.
+But to setup for one and yet still use the other is just sloppy.

 *****